Linking LGBTQ+ nightlife makers with the knowledge, networks, and tools to create new spaces.

 -

-Research Roundtable: Anyone who self-identifies as LGBTQ+, is resident in the 46 Council of Europe states, and considers themselves active in nightlife, culture and/or creative work, is warmly welcome.
+The 2024 programs were open to anyone who self-identifies as LGBTQ+, is based in the 46 Council of Europe states, and considers themselves actively working in nightlife, culture and/or creative work.
+Participants do not yet need to be actively developing a specific project or concept.

 This project seeks to create a diverse network of participants, session presenters and mentors in terms of geography, identity, and lived experience.
-We actively encourage applications from women, trans and non-binary people, BIPOC (Black, Indigenous, and People of Color), and people of all ages.
+We actively encourage participation from women, trans and non-binary people, BIPOC (Black, Indigenous, and People of Color), and people of all ages.

 -